 “We congratulate the hugely impressive work of the award winners.
 It is a privilege to be able to support such dedicated midwives.”

-During the evening, award-winners Laura Abbott from the University of Hertfordshire and Sarah Scarlett from the University of West Scotland gave presentations on their specific areas of study.
+During the evening, award-winners Laura Abbott, a midwife from the University of Hertfordshire, and student midwife Sarah Scarlett from University of the West of Scotland gave presentations on their specific areas of study.

-Laura Abbott presented her talk on her experiences of working with pregnant women working in prisons and Sarah Scarlett gave a presentation on how learning British Sign Language has helped her to provide midwifery care to deaf women.
+Laura Abbott’s talk was about an ethnographic study which looked at the experiences of pregnant women in prisons, and Sarah Scarlett gave a presentation on how learning British Sign Language has helped her to provide midwifery care to deaf women.

-The newly elected President of the Royal College of Midwives, Katheryn Gutteridge, was also in attendance and gave a talk on the importance of midwifery and what it means to be a midwife.
+The newly elected President of the Royal College of Midwives, Kathryn Gutteridge, was also in attendance and gave a talk on the importance of midwifery and what it means to be a midwife.

 The full list of award-winners can be found here.